Alaska Airlines Flight 261: Liability

+Memorials

+Captain Thompson and First Officer Tansky were both posthumously awarded the Air Line Pilots Association Gold Medal for Heroism, in recognition of their actions during the emergency.
+The Ted Thompson/Bill Tansky Scholarship Fund was named in memory of the two pilots.

 The victims' families approved the construction of a memorial sundial, designed by Santa Barbara artist James "Bud" Bottoms, which was placed at Port Hueneme on the California coast.
 The names of each of the victims are engraved on individual bronze plates mounted on the perimeter of the dial.
 The sundial casts a shadow on a memorial plaque at 16:22 each January 31.

-Captain Thompson and First Officer Tansky were both posthumously awarded the Air Line Pilots Association Gold Medal for Heroism, in recognition of their actions during the emergency.
-This is the only time the award has ever been given posthumously.
-The Ted Thompson/Bill Tansky Scholarship Fund was named in memory of the two pilots.

-Both McDonnell Douglas and Alaska Airlines eventually accepted liability for the crash, and all but one of the lawsuits brought by surviving family members were settled out of court before going to trial.
-While the financial terms of settlements had not been officially disclosed, The Seattle Times reported the total amount to be in excess of US$300 million, covered entirely by insurance, which at the time was among the largest payouts in modern aviation history.
-Candy Hatcher of the Seattle Post-Intelligencer wrote: "Many lost faith in Alaska Airlines, a homegrown company that had taken pride in its safety record and billed itself as a family airline."

-Steve Miletich of The Seattle Times wrote that the western portion of Washington "had never before experienced such a loss from a plane crash".
 Many residents of Seattle had been deeply affected by the disaster.
 As part of a memorial vigil in 2000, a column of light was beamed from the top of the Space Needle.
 Students and faculty at the John Hay Elementary School in Queen Anne, Seattle, held a memorial for four Hay students who were killed in the crash.
-In April 2001, John Hay Elementary dedicated the "John Hay Pathway Garden" as a permanent memorial to the students and their families who were killed on Flight 261.
+In April 2001, John Hay Elementary dedicated the "John Hay Pathway Garden" as a permanent memorial to the students and their families killed on Flight 261.
 The City of Seattle public park Soundview Terrace was renovated in honor of the four Pearson and six Clemetson family members who were killed on board Flight 261 from the same Seattle neighborhood of Queen Anne.
-The park's playground was named "Rachel's Playground", in memory of six-year-old Rachel Pearson, who was on board the MD-83 and who was often seen playing at the park.
+The park's playground was named "Rachel's Playground" in memory of six-year-old Rachel Pearson, who had often been seen playing at the park.